Used and special one-off amplifiers

 Now the 4 output sockets were setup to make sure Tyll to could test pretty much anything out there.
 From the right there is a regular Pro bias socket, a normal bias socket (230V bias), a Sennheiser HE90 socket (500V bias and the correct ballast resistor) and finally, an extra 5 pin socket.
 This has a special PSU on the side of the amp which feeds a 0-1000V DC/DC converter.
 Simply plug probes into those sockets on the side and adjust the trim resistor above to set the bias.
 This means the amp can run Jecklin Floats and other oddball designs plus there was talk of higher bias voltages back then so it was a way to future proof the amp.

-Now when Tyll retired the amp was sent to Kevin Gilmore where it sat for years.
+Now when Tyll retired the amp was sent to Kevin Gilmore where it sat for a couple of years.
 On my latest trip to visit him I decided to thin out my hoard of amps so this one came back home with me.
 I then went through it completely, replaced the volume control, new feet fitted and put in a new custom made transformer (as it had three originally).
 It can be set to either 115V or 230V via the external voltage selector on the back panel which also houses the power switch.
-To not make the front panel silly, there was not powerswitch or LED fitted to the front so instead the switch is on the back and the LED are on the bottom of the amp, firing down.
+To make the front panel look clean, there was no power switch or LED fitted to the there so instead the switch is on the back and the LED’s are on the bottom of the amp, firing down.

 This is a very nice SRM-007tA amplifier that I’ve performed my full suite of mods on, added a CCS to it and changed the tubes to 6S4A’s.
 This totally transforms the amp and makes it into a mini KGST with performance far outstripping the stock units.